@driller avatar

 "TECHNICAL FEATURES:

-- HALF-PULLEY made of aluminum alloy with silicon content, machined on very high-precision CNC machines and diamond-finished, with recalculated profiling of the roller sliding guides.
+- HALF-PULLEY made of aluminium alloy with silicon content, machined on very high-precision CNC machines and diamond-finished, with recalculated profiling of the roller sliding guides.

 - Sliding BUSHING made of self-lubricating sintered steel"